Prof. dr. Barbara Vis

 Chair of Policy Analysis

 , directed by prof. dr. Fabrizio Gilardi, at the University of Zurich.
-She will finish her PhD thesis in
+She will publicly defend her PhD thesis on 20 December 2017.

 Dr. Sjoerd Stolwijk

 Sjoerd Stolwijk studied Political Science (MA) at Leiden University, and Policy, Communication and Organization (BCO, MSc) at the Vrije Universiteit Amsterdam.